SlateAppProject/Slate/README.md

 	- The app will authenticate users during login.

 - OUT
-	- The app will not retain any messages after a chatroom a left.
+	- The app will not retain any messages after a chatroom is left.
 	- Direct Messaging

 #### MVP